 - Pay attention!!

 The sixth element is the most important one because if you lose your focus, your clutch becomes loose, and if your grip loosens the whole blade will uncoil.
 Now you can imagine what that will do to you.
 So please pay attention and don’t lose your focus.
+Here is how to sharpen your bandsaw blade easily.

 Now cutting to the chase I will tell you about the proper and the easiest way to safely coil your bandsaw blade.
 Read the steps carefully and follow them through to get the desired result.